 Selling your products on Amazon can be very beneficial for your business, as it can help you reach a large new audience of potential customers.
-It can be a great way to grow your business, but the Amazon order fulfillment process can also seem daunting and confusing.
+It can be a great way to grow your business, but the Amazon order fulfillment process can also seem daunting and confusing, even if you are familiar with ecommerce fulfillment.
 When you sign up as an Amazon seller, the many different shipping options can seem overwhelming.
-You can choose to have your orders fulfilled by Amazon (FBA), or you can choose a self-fulfilled order processing route, like Fulfilled by Merchant (FBM) or Seller Fulfilled Prime (SFP).
+You can choose to have your orders fulfilled by Amazon (FBA), or you can choose a self-fulfilled order processing route, like Fulfilled by Merchant (FBM) or Amazon Seller Fulfilled Prime (SFP).
 Typically, FBA is the easiest fulfillment process for vendors, but it can also be the most expensive.
 Going with FBM or SFP is more cost-effective but can be more complicated.
 Read our guide below to figure out which option might be best for your business.

 Self-fulfilled Amazon Order Fulfillment Process

 Amazon offers its sellers several options when it comes to order fulfillment.
 If you choose to go with a self-fulfilled method instead of FBA, two Amazon seller shipping options you’ll want to look at are FBM and SFP.
 FBM allows merchants to sell on Amazon but fulfill their own orders, while SFP allows sellers to fulfill their own orders while using a Prime badge.